 Professor Thomas Parnell was on a mission to prove that pitch, a hard substance solid enough to be shattered by a hammer, was actually just a very, very, viscous liquid that flowed at room temperature.

 Begun in 1927, just getting ready to perform the experiment took years.
 The Professor heated a sample of pitch in a sealed funnel and for three years Parnell let the pitch cool and settle.
 In 1930 he cut the bottom off of the funnel, freeing the pitch to begin its mind-bogglingly slow escape.

 Professor Parnell lived long enough to record only two drips fall, at an average rate of approximately once every 8.5 years.
 Parnell died in 1948 but the pitch experiment has kept on going without him.
-As of 2009, the pitch has dripped only eight times.79 years after the experiment was begun, the ninth drop is beginning to form.
+As of 2009, the pitch has dripped only eight times.
+Over 80 years after the experiment was begun, the ninth drop is beginning to form.

 Curiously, because it only drips every 8 to 9 years, no one has ever actually been around to see a drop fall.
 A webcam was setup in 2000, but due to technical problems it missed the drip.

-Invented by Arthur Beverly, this ingenious piece of timekeeping has yet to be wound since being put into "near perpetual-motion" way back in 1864.
+Invented by Arthur Beverly, this ingenious piece of timekeeping has yet to be wound since being put into "near perpetual motion" back in 1864.